-If a person misses the deadline for filing a protest, the owner may file a "Claim for Refund" in the Santa Fe District Court.
+If a person misses the deadline for filing a protest, the owner may file a "Claim for Refund" in the Santa Fe District Court after the County Treasurer mails tax bills in November of each year.
 Claims must be filed against the county assessor, no later than the sixtieth (60) day after the due date for the first installment of the tax that is subject to a claim of refund.
 Payment of all taxes due in accordance with the tax bill must be made prior to the delinquency date before filing for a claim for refund.
 Claims must contain the property owners' names and addresses, as well as other persons receiving a tax bill for the property.

 The action must state the basis for the refund claim, the amount of the refund to which the owners believe they are entitled, and amounts paid.

-Once the courts have determined the amount of refund, if any, the county finance department will make the appropriate change to the tax records.
+Once the courts have determined the amount of refund, if any, the County Assessor and the County Treasurer will make the appropriate change to the tax records.

-Claim for refunds are usually defended in court by the assessor's contract attorney, Bridget Jacober.
+Claim for refunds, amongst other issues, are usually defended in court by the assessor's contract attorney, Bridget Jacober with assistance and testimony from Assessor staff.
 Over three hundred refund claims have been filed in the past 6 years.